Course Description & Maps 30km

 The 30km course will start and finish in Forrest.
 It won’t be as technical as the 50km or 100km – avoiding the largest climbs and steepest descents – but will still have plenty of flow.
 And being held on Sunday means you have the single track to yourself and won’t be mixed in with the 50km or 100km riders.

-Additionally, the 30km Rookie incorporates a mixed gender start at 9:30am and female only start at 9:45am (Odyssey Angels) to provide a less intimidating experience for all riders – all part of our range of initiatives to welcome women to the event.
+Additionally, the 30km Rookie incorporates a mixed gender start at 9:30am and optional female only start at 9:40am (Odyssey Angels) to provide a less intimidating experience for all riders – all part of our range of initiatives to welcome women to the event.

 Start:

-• 9:30am Sunday – Mixed gender race start (all males and optional for female)
+• 9:30am Sunday – Mixed gender RACE START (all males, e-Bikes and optional for female)

 Length: 30km